Free Miscellaneous Topics in Phoenix

 The main concern, as far as I could see, was this little thing called the Law of Conservation of Matter and Energy, If you take a human being and transport him into the past, you simultaneously remove his bulk from the present and insert into another epoch.
 The Universe should implode immediately upon such a distortion.
 The answer?
 Well, if modern theory is right, we can hitch a ride through a wormhole, traveling unimaginable distances across the galaxy without disrupting the flow of time.
 So why not a slimmed down version to permit local excursions?
 Why not a ‘squirmhole?”

 Join Harold as he wanders through time in order to prevent the past from repeating itself.

 Andrea Brundage is a well-known Professional Organizer and author who will answer your questions, share valuable tips, and give you guidance so you can reduce the stress in your life and that starts by getting rid of the clutter in your space.
-Andrea's book, Simplify Your Life: 8 Simple Principles to Turn Your Chaos into Calm and its companion, the Simplify Your Life Journal are available for purchase at www.bit.ly/SOSshopping, on Amazon, Barnes & Noble, and Apple Books.
+Andrea's book, Simplify Your Life: 8 Principles to Turn Your Chaos into Calm and its companion, the Simplify Your Life Journal are available for purchase at www.bit.ly/SOSshopping, on Amazon, Barnes & Noble, and Apple Books.